DumbWareio/DumbWhoIs/README.md

 ## Features

 - 🔍 Automatic detection of query type (Domain, IP, or ASN)
-- 🌐 WHOIS domain lookup using RDAP protocol
+- 🌐 Direct WHOIS domain lookup with support for all TLDs
 - 🌍 IP geolocation and information lookup
 - 🔢 ASN (Autonomous System Number) details
 - 🎨 Clean and modern UI with dark mode support